cngetich37/tenderpoa-backend/README.md

 ## Overview

-This repository contains a set of REST APIs for managing tenders.
+This repository contains a set of REST APIs for tracking tenders.
 These APIs are designed to facilitate the creation, retrieval, updating, and deletion of tender-related information.
 The system is built to streamline the tender management process and provide a reliable interface for interacting with tender data.

 ## Table of Contents